gitlabhq/omnibus-gitlab/doc/settings/database.md

 To upgrade the PostgreSQL version, be sure that:

-- You're running the latest version of GitLab, and it's working.
+- You're running the latest version of GitLab that supports your current version of PostgreSQL.
 - If you recently upgraded, you ran `sudo gitlab-ctl reconfigure` successfully before you proceed.
 - You have sufficient disk space for two copies of your database. _Do not attempt